As a Gruveo subscriber, you can easily record your voice, video and screen sharing calls. Follow these steps:

 - A preview of the recording.

 You can watch the recordings right on that page, or you can download as well as delete them.

-Your recordings are yours to keep, download, share and upload.
-When your Gruveo storage is full, just download and/or delete some recordings and you’re good to make some new ones.
-Alternatively, you can switch to storing your recordings in Dropbox or Google Drive.
-See below.
+When your Gruveo storage is full, just delete some recordings you don't need and you’re good to make new ones.
+Alternatively, you can switch to storing your recordings in Dropbox or Google Drive (see below).